krischerven/gomics/README.md

 ## Installation
 Run `./make.sh`.
 To run gomics, execute bin/gomics.

-Prebuilt binaries for all operating systems are coming soon.
+Prebuilt binaries are currently only provided for Linux.
+It's recommended that you use one of them if possible, because they are less likely to include breaking changed compared to a binary built from source. https://github.com/krischerven/gomics/releases

 ## Shortcuts
 * Up/down or page up/down or right/left mouse button: previous/next page.